DigiBP/Team-Ricola/README.md

 Scenario 1: Ordering medication 💊

 The patient goes to the doctor and receives a prescription for his medication.
 On the way home, the patient can order the medication by communicating with our chatbot.
 The pharmacy checks whether it has the medication in stock and checks it using the dual control principle, then packs it and delivers it to the patient accordingly.
+If the patient is not sure which medication he would like to get, he can consult with the chatbot, who makes suggestions for the patient's symptoms based on the information in its knowledge base.
+If the patient wishes to order the suggested medication, he can do so directly via bot.

 Scenario 2: Booking an appointment/ teleconsult 👩🏻‍⚕️👨🏽‍⚕️

-The patient is not feeling well and decides to arrange an appointment with the pharmacy via the chatbot.
-To do this, he opens the chatbot and enters his available day and selects the appropriate time.
+When a patient decides to arrange an appointment with the pharmacy via the chatbot, he opens the chatbot and enters his preferred day and selects the appropriate time.
 When a suitable appointment is found, the patient can choose between a face-to-face or virtual appointment (teleconsult).
-The appointment is confirmed by sending an email to the pharmacy and patient.
+Furthermore, the patient can select the type of appointment he wishes to conduct (taking measurements, vaccination consult, corona testing, mediCheck for drug interactions, birth control pill consult, piercing of the ears or prescription consult).
+The appointment is confirmed by sending an email to the pharmacy and patient, as well as making an appoinment in the Google Calendar of both PharmacAI and the customer.
+In case of teleconsult, this appointment includes a link to Google Meet, where the teleconsult will be held.

 ## Fully automated process